Megaax/Jenkins-Sonarqube-Docker/README.md

-# DevOps Overview
+# Jenkins-Sonarqube-Docker Project Overview

 ## Overview

-Our DevOps project is designed to optimize software development processes through the implementation of best practices, automation, and efficient infrastructure management.
-By fostering collaboration between development and operations teams, our goal is to accelerate the delivery of high-quality software while maintaining reliability and scalability.
+The project is a comprehensive implementation aimed at streamlining the software development lifecycle through automation, infrastructure as code, and continuous integration/continuous deployment (CI/CD) practices.
+It leverages various tools and technologies to achieve efficient code delivery, improved code quality, and enhanced deployment processes.

+## Objectives:
+- Automate the deployment process to reduce manual intervention and minimize deployment errors.
+- Enhance code quality through automated code analysis and testing.
+- Enable continuous integration and continuous deployment to achieve rapid and reliable software delivery.
+- Provision infrastructure using Terraform to ensure consistency, scalability, and maintainability.

 ## Project Components